 Students attending the flipped class have been selected among volunteers using stratified sampling to create comparable experimental and control groups while controlling for volunteering bias.
 500 students volunteered for Edition 1 of the course and 100 were selected for the Experimental group.
-In Edition 2, the experimental group was
+In Editions 2 and 3, the experimental group was

-scaled up to 180 (over 400 volunteers) to better represent the usual size of EPFL classes.
+scaled up to 180 (over respectively 400 and 500 volunteers) to better represent the usual size of EPFL classes.

 A crossover design has been used to allow comparisons between the traditional and the flipped teaching approaches while controlling for teacher and class effects.
 Only 5 weeks out of 14 were flipped in Edition 1 of the course, with the first and last weeks taught traditionally.
-In Edition 2, 10 weeks were flipped to study effects of scaling up the model in time.
+In Editions 2 and 3, 10 weeks and then 14 weeks were flipped respectively to study the effects of scaling up the model in time.

 The 2017-2018 Edition